 I feel like there’s a box subscription for everything now.
 You name it, it can come in a monthly box, perfectly packaged, right on your doorstep.
 We’re either living in a very lazy age or a very lucky, innovative one.
 I haven’t quite decided yet.

-I’m not a good cook.
-I’m too lazy.
-Truth be told, most days I come home from work to a dinner of cereal or, on a good day, a basic salad.
-I’ve always said though if I could be like the chefs on cooking shows where everything is already premeasured and ready to go, I could be a great chef.
+On the weekdays, I tend to be the laziest cook there is.
+Truth be told, most days I come home from work throw whatever vegetables I have in the fridge into a salad and call it a night.
+I’ve always said though if I could be like the chefs on cooking shows where everything is already pre-measured and ready to go, I could be a great chef.
 If you’re like me, you’ll love Hello Fresh.

-The recipe was fantastic and took around 30 minutes to make which isn’t terrible.
-My misgivings about the quality of vegetables were all wrong and everything included was incredibly fresh.
+The recipes were fantastic and only took around 30 minutes to make.
+My misgivings about the quality of vegetables were all wrong; everything included was incredibly fresh.

 It does make you feel like Giada (or whoever your favorite cooking show host is) when you don’t have to waste your time trying to figure out what would be good ratios and measurements.